-Before working with bit.dev, configure your Bit client with your Bit account.
+Before working with bit.dev, configure your Bit client to your bit.dev account.

 Signup to bit.dev